9 easy phrases to make you sound better at Spanish than you actually are

 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

-Once you’ve nailed enough of the basics, you’ll want some Spanish words and phrases to help you easily sound better at Spanish than you actually are, and to show people that you have a much better grasp of their language than the average backpacker.
+Once you’ve nailed enough of the basics, you’ll want some Spanish phrases for travellers in Latin America to help you easily sound better at Spanish than you actually are, and to show people that you have a much better grasp of their language than the average backpacker.
 That’s where this post comes in!

-8 easy words and phrases to make you sound better at Spanish than you really are:
+9 Spanish phrases for travellers to make you sound instantly better than you are:

-This is a slightly divisive one, as lots of people do not appreciate the shortening of the phrase ‘por favor’ [please], thinking it lazy and/or uncouth.
+This is a slightly divisive entry for my list of Spanish phrases for travellers in Latin America, as lots of people do not appreciate the shortening of the phrase ‘por favor’ [please], thinking it lazy and/or uncouth.

 Note that porfa has the same meaning but a totally different vibe to porfi, which is a sickly-sweet cutesy teenaged girl way to get something out of someone who falls for that kind of ish.
 Don’t use porfi if you still value your dignity.